arcus/DART_Community_of_Practice_Wave1/Weekly_Emails/Email_Text/Set_Aside_2_Hours.md

-Please take a moment to look at this week’s activities and set aside 2 or 3 hours in your week to work on the modules in your pathway and participate in your Community of Practice.
+Please take a moment to look at this week’s activities and set aside 2 to 3 hours in your week to work on the modules in your pathway and participate in your Community of Practice.